hb9ssb/trx-control/README.md

 # trx-control

-Software to control amateur radio transceivers.
+Software to control amateur radio transceivers and related hardware like relays, GPIO-pins and rotators.

-trx-control consists of trxd(8), a daemon to control the transceivers, trxctl(1), a command line utility to access trxd(8), and, xqrg(1), a graphical client to display a transceivers frequency. trxctl(1) and xqrg(1) are meant as reference clients only.
+trx-control consists of trxd(8), a daemon to control the transceivers and other hardware, trxctl(1), a command line utility to access trxd(8), and, xqrg(1), a sample graphical client to display a transceivers frequency. trxctl(1) and xqrg(1) are meant as reference clients only.
 Software that wants to make use of trxd(8) should implement the protocol and talk to trxd(8) directly over the network.